Efficient Bayesian Inference from Noisy Pairwise Comparisons: Experimental Results

 A reliable aggregation method should reproduce the same ordering if the study is repeated.
 We approximate this stability using bootstrapping, which provides an estimate of the variability in the rankings.
-Details on the bootstrapping are described in \Cref{sec:bootstrapping}.
+This approach preserves each rater’s comparison distribution and ensures a fair assessment of stability.
+For all datasets, we perform 10,000 bootstrap resamples of raters, except for the HUMAINE dataset, where a single bootstrap iteration for Crowd-BT takes approximately 15 minutes, as discussed in \Cref{sec:timings}.
+On the HUMAINE dataset, we perform 1,000 resamples to reduce computation time.
 Note that the WD and HiFiC studies employed active selection of comparison pairs.
 HiFiC used a binary search strategy, while WD selected pairs based on maximum information gain.
 For this reason, the bootstrapping results on these two datasets should be interpreted with caution.

-We evaluate performance using two metrics.
-Top-1 agreement is the fraction of bootstrapped samples that identify the same best item as the full dataset.
-Kendall's Tau ($\tau$) measures ordinal correlation between rankings \citep{kendall1938new}, with higher values indicating stable results.
-Top-1 agreement is most relevant when the best model matters, while Kendall's Tau assesses overall ranking stability.
+We evaluate performance using two metrics against $gt$.
+Top-1 accuracy is the fraction of bootstrapped samples that identify the same best item as $gt$.
+Kendall's Tau ($\tau$) measures ordinal correlation between rankings and $gt$ \citep{kendall1938new}, with higher values indicating better agreement.
+Top-1 accuracy is most relevant when the best model matters, while Kendall's Tau assesses overall agreement with the reference ranking.